-If you’re looking for an espresso machine that has all of the features of the Mastrena, without having to essentially steal Starbucks’ espresso machine, you won’t have any trouble.
+If you’re looking to get an espresso machine that has all of the features of the Mastrena, without having to essentially steal Starbucks’ espresso machine, you won’t have any trouble.

 You can easily get yourself an espresso machine comparable to the Mastrena coffee machine, that produces delicious, quality brews with reliable, highly-customizable settings.

-You can even find a top-of-the-line espresso machine that, just like the Mastrena espresso machine, doesn’t require nearly as much cleaning or maintenance as many of the high-end alternatives.
+You can even find a top-of-the-line espresso machine that, just like the Mastrena espresso machine, doesn’t require nearly as much to clean or maintenance as many of the high-end alternatives.

 The best news?

-Even the best home alternative to the Thermoplan Mastrena coffee machine will only cost you a tiny fraction of what you’d have to shell out for a legitimate Thermoplan mastrena CS2.
+Even the best home alternative to the Thermoplan Mastrena coffee machine will only cost you a tiny fraction of what you’d have to shell out to get a legitimate Thermoplan Mastrena CS2.